liangzhimy/StatusItemTester/README.markdown

 ## Usage

-To use Menu Item Tester, clone this repository then compile with Xcode 4 and then drag an image file onto the window.
+To use Status Item Tester, clone this repository then compile with Xcode 4 and then drag an image file onto the window.

-When a change to the file is detected the menu item will be automatically updated.
+When a change to the file is detected the status item will be automatically updated.

-This enables you to edit a menu item image with an editor such as Pixelmator and then when you save you can immediately see the change reflected in the menu item.
+This enables you to edit a status item image with an editor such as Pixelmator and then when you save you can immediately see the change reflected in the status item.

 ## License